natasha-png/natasha-png/README.md

 [![Instagram Badge](https://img.shields.io/badge/-@[instagram]-purple?style=flat&logo=instagram&logoColor=white&link=https://instagram.com/_[instagram]/)](https://instagram.com/_[instagram])
 [![Gmail Badge](https://img.shields.io/badge/-[email]-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:[email])](mailto:[email]) -->

 Hi there, welcome!
 I'm Natasha, a developer+designer based in ATL!
-I am currently studying Computational Media @[georgiatech], and have SWE'd @[NCR].
+I am currently studying Computational Media @georgiatech, and have SWE'd @NCR.
 Take a look around, and I'm always down to chat [here](https://www.linkedin.com/in/natashavalluri/)!

 ## Currently working on...
+- getting initial sprints up and running for Bits of Good
+- documenting and editing all my projects from the last week
+- researching the intersections between design, education, culture and accessibility
+- increasing my leetcode+duolingo daily streak

 ## Currently learning...
+- to play with data in my Information Design course
+- to get a scheduler app done for Objects and Design
+- to build virtual reality spaces in Mixed Reality Design
+- to enjoy math again in my Multivariable Calculus class

 ## Currently streaming...
+- Stray Kids' Rock-Star album
+- Jane The Virgin on Netflix

 <!--
 **natasha-png/natasha-png** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.